DavidFirth/tplots/README.md

 # tplots
 R package for making ternary plots and tetraplots.

+### In development

+This package is still very much a work in progress.
+Please file bug reports and feature requests in the "issues" section on GitHub.

 ## Installation
 With one or other of the CRAN packages `remotes` or `devtools` already installed: in an _R_ session, you can do either
 ```